kiboschool/course-web-development-fundamentals/src/lessons/web-design/styling-text/css-text-properties.md

 ### Text and Font Styling

-There's lots more to text styling that we didn't cover here.
+There's also lots more to learn about the CSS properties for text styling.

 <details><summary><strong>Read more: Text and Font Styling</strong></summary>